 Overview.
 The Committee approves long-term incentive compensation for our officers and other key employees who we believe are in a position to make positive contributions to our long-term performance and to create shareholder value through the development and execution of our business strategies.
-For 2011, except for long-term incentives related to the promotions of Mr. Ruelle and Mr. Somma, 50% of the named executive officers' long-term incentive is in the form of time-based restricted share units and the other 50% is in the form of performance-based restricted share units.
+For 2012, 50% of the named executive officers' long-term incentive is in the form of time-based restricted share units and the other 50% is in the form of performance-based restricted share units.
 Because we do not provide an annual cash incentive, restricted share units make up a larger percentage of the target annual total compensation of our officers than does the long-term incentive compensation component of the target annual total compensation for officers of our peer group.